Everyone has a story to tell.

 - Dragon – This is a biography of martial artist Bruce Lee, and details both Lee’s recovery from a horrible injury as well as his creation of Jeet Kun Do.
 This might be my all-time favorite movie.
 (It makes me cry.
 Oops, did I say that?)

-- Defiance – This Daniel Craig movie sparked Sarah’s interest in World War II and tells the story of the Bielski brothers, Jews who escaped to the Belarussian forest during the Holocaust.
+- Defiance – This Daniel Craig movie sparked Ashar’s interest in World War II and tells the story of the Bielski brothers, Jews who escaped to the Belarussian forest during the Holocaust.

 - Valkyrie – The last of our World War II collection, in this movie, Tom Cruise plays Colonel Claus von Stauffenberg, the man who tried to assassinate Hitler.